 - A19.
-Within 6 months of the date of commencement of this development, or other timeframe agreed by the Planning Secretary, the Applicant must enter into a Community Benefit Fund or Voluntary Planning Agreement (VPA) with Tamworth Regional Council and Uralla Shire Council in accordance with: - (a) Division 7.1 of Part 7 of the EP&A Act; and - (b) The terms of the Applicant's offer in Appendix 3: - A20.
-If the Applicant and Tamworth Regional Council do not enter into a VPA or other agreement within the timeframe specified under condition A19, then within a further 3 months, the Applicant must make a Section 7.12 of the EP&A Act contribution to Tamworth Regional Council for a total of \$2,242,200.
-The amount is to be adjusted at the time of actual payment in accordance with the provisions of the Tamworth Regional Council Section 94 (Indirect) Development Contributions Plan 2013 and directed to infrastructure, services and community projects in towns, villages and rural areas within the Tamworth LGA. - A21.
-If the Applicant and Uralla Shire Council do not enter into a VPA or other agreement within the timeframe specified under condition A19, then within a further 3 months, the Applicant must make a Section 7.12 of the EP&A Act contribution to Uralla Shire Council for a total of \$1,494,800.
-The amount is to be adjusted at the time of actual payment in accordance with the provisions of the Uralla Shire Council Section 7.12 Development Contribution Plan 2021 Fixed Levy and directed to infrastructure, services and community projects in towns, villages and rural areas within the Uralla LGA.
+Prior to commencing construction, or other timeframe agreed by the Planning Secretary, the Applicant must enter into a VPA with Uralla Shire Council in accordance with: - (a) Division 7.1 of Part 7 of the EP&A Act; - (b) the terms of the Applicant's offer to Uralla Shire Council dated 6 March 2024 summarised in Appendix 3 - A20.
+Within 6 months of the date of commencement of this development, or other timeframe agreed by the Planning Secretary, the Applicant must enter into a Community Benefit Fund or Voluntary Planning Agreement (VPA) with Tamworth Regional Council in accordance with: - (a) Division 7.1 of Part 7 of the EP&A Act; and - (b) the terms of the Applicant's offer in Appendix 3. - A21.
+If the Applicant and Tamworth Regional Council do not enter into a VPA or other agreement within the timeframe specified under condition A20, then within a further 3 months, the Applicant must make a Section 7.12 of the EP&A Act contribution to Tamworth Regional Council for a total of \$2,242,200.
+The amount is to be adjusted at the time of actual payment in accordance with the provisions of the Tamworth Regional Council Section 94 (Indirect) Development Contributions Plan 2013 and directed to infrastructure, services and community projects in towns, villages and rural areas within the Tamworth LGA.